 The design that Rado uses has some similarity to the barrel oven shown in the book ‘The Bread Builders’ by Daniel Wing and Allan Scott.
 The barrel style oven is historically used mainly for bread baking, but that doesn't mean you can’t cook pizza or roasts in them.
 In fact, if you build an oven with the same amount of thermal mass, and the same insulation, both the dome shape and the barrel shape will perform very similarly.

-There are a lot of arguments that the dome shape performs better than the barrel shape, and there is probably a measure of truth in that.
+There are a lot of arguments that the dome shape performs better than the barrel shape, and there is probably a small measure of truth in that.
 For a commercial oven, this would be something to take into consideration, but for a domestic oven it really wouldn’t make enough difference to matter!
 If you’re tossing up which style to build in your backyard, just go for the style you prefer.
 Again, if you build using the same amount of thermal mass and the same insulation, both oven styles will perform very well.